-It’s the day after the European election results.
-Politicians are, depending on the colours of their allegiance, either weeping into their espresso or taking a pull on another celebratory pint of bitter.
-In France, Marine Le Pen’s Front National has topped a nationwide poll for the first time ever.
-The UK front pages nearly all carry photos of Nigel Farage with a grin as wide as the channel tunnel.
-The political establishment has had its arse very firmly kicked.
+It’s election day 2015.
+Politicians are, depending on the colours of their allegiance, either about to start weeping into their espresso or taking a pull on another celebratory pint of bitter.
+In the European elections last year, Marine Le Pen’s Front National topped a nationwide poll for the first time ever.
+The UK front pages nearly all carried photos of Nigel Farage with a grin as wide as the channel tunnel.
+The political establishment had its arse very firmly kicked.

 David Cameron said that voters are “disillusioned” with the EU.
 A Lib Dem commentator said that Nick Clegg needs to quit because voters are no longer prepared to listen to him.
 I fear they’re deluding themselves.
 This wasn’t about the EU or Cleggy, this was about people’s view of politics and politicians.
 It’s also, fundamentally, about who’s talking and who’s listening.
 Who’s talking?
 Who’s listening?
 The 36% UK turnout tells its own story.